 Our modelling shows that additional electrical power supply is needed in this part of the tram network.
 This will help us to run newer trams and keep services running smoothly for the 3000 people who catch Route 58 in the area every weekday.

 To ensure the power supply works as efficiently as possible and can be easily connected to the network, the substation needs to be located close to the tram lines in Melville Road.

 Tram substations contain electrical equipment which converts power supplied from the local electricity grid (the "distribution network") into the voltage used by the tram network.

 The new Pascoe Vale South tram power substation will be designed to ensure it meets all relevant operating standards and guidelines, operating safely and with minimal impacts on the local community.

-In October 2019, we engaged the local community to gain feedback (via an online survey) on their preferred site for the substation.
+In October 2019, we engaged the local community to gain feedback (via an online survey) on their preferred site for the substation in Pascoe Vale South.

-Our survey results showed that there was strong support (84 percent of respondents) for 320 Reynard St as the best location for the substation.
+Our survey results showed that there was strong support (84 percent of respondents) for 320 Reynard Street as the best location for the substation.